 Join us in one or more interactive, three-hour machine workshops.
 Here’s a great opportunity to spend a few hours learning, practicing and mastering a new technique while creating an exclusive Quilt Expo project.
 Sewing machines provided by sponsoring sewing machine companies.
 Most workshops are $35 in advance or $37 at the door (plus kit/pattern fee).

-Register for one or more of our hands-on workshops including hand quilting, surface design, beading, and quilt design.
+Register for one or more hands-on workshops on topics such as hand quilting, surface design, beading and quilt design.
 No sewing machines needed.
 Each hands-on workshop is $30 in advance or $32 at the door (plus kit/pattern fee).

 Thursday 6 p.m.

 The Bedquilt & A Quilting Bee in Our Village

 This program of two vibrant, vintage stories plus a revealing lecture is performed exclusively by Michèle LaRue, a professional actress specializing in tales from America’s Gilded Age.
 “The Bedquilt,” based on a short story by Dorothy Canfield Fisher, recounts the suspenseful journey of an unlikely heroine: an elderly spinster, taken for granted by her New England family – but “clever in the way of patching bedquilts.”
 Introducing “The Bedquilt” is the gleeful account of “A Quilting Bee in Our Village,” written by Mary E. Wilkins Freeman.
 In Freeman’s little town, good food, gossip, and games make a successful bee—even when they go awry.
 LaRue embodies ten distinct characters in this dramatization.
 The program concludes with Fisher’s surprising description of how she wrote “The Bedquilt.”
 70 min. plus Q&A.